adhusch/PaCER/README.rst

    <a href="https://prince.lcsb.uni.lu/jenkins/job/PaCER-branches-auto-linux/"><img src="https://prince.lcsb.uni.lu/jenkins/view/PaCER/job/PaCER-branches-auto-linux/badge/icon"></a><br>

+..

-*Please note that PaCER is a research tool **NOT** intended for clinical use.
+    Please note that PaCER is a research tool **NOT** intended for clinical use.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the **GNU Affero General Public License** for more details.

-Copyright (C) 2016-2017 Andreas Husch, Centre Hospitalier de Luxembourg, National Department of Neurosurgery and University of Luxembourg, Luxembourg Centre for Systems Biomedicine.*
+    Copyright (C) 2016-2017 Andreas Husch, Centre Hospitalier de Luxembourg, National Department of Neurosurgery and University of Luxembourg, Luxembourg Centre for Systems Biomedicine.

 |Image of a PaCER electrode reconstruction at two different time points of resolving brain shift.|